 -Total knee replacement surgery

-Knee pain is a common problem that can be caused by a number of different factors.
+Knee pain is a common problem that can be caused by several different factors.
 It’s important to see a doctor if you’re experiencing knee pain, as they will be able to properly diagnose the underlying cause of your pain and recommend the best course of treatment.

-There are a number of different specialists that can treat knee pain, including orthopedic surgeons, rheumatologists, sports medicine doctors, and primary care physicians.
+There are several different specialists that can treat knee pain, including orthopedic surgeons, rheumatologists, sports medicine doctors, and primary care physicians.

 There are many treatment options for knee pain, including conservative treatments such as rest, ice, compression, elevation, anti-inflammatory medication, and physical therapy or occupational therapy.
 Surgery is also an option for treating knee pain, although it’s typically only recommended if other nonsurgical treatments have failed.

 If you’re experiencing knee pain, the first step is to schedule an appointment with your primary care physician to discuss what may be occurring and your best treatment options.